 NAC 453A.660  Proficiency testing program: Establishment by Division the Department; participation.
 (NRS 453A.370)

-The Division will establish a proficiency testing program for independent testing laboratories.
+The Department of Agriculture will establish a proficiency testing program for independent testing laboratories.

 Each independent testing laboratory must participate in the proficiency testing program established pursuant to this section.

-If required by the Division as part of being issued or renewing a medical marijuana establishment registration certificate, the independent testing laboratory must have successfully participated passed in the proficiency testing program. within the preceding 12 months.
+If required by the Department as part of being issued or renewing a marijuana establishment registration certificate, the independent testing laboratory must have successfully participated passed in the proficiency testing program. within the preceding 12 months.

-To maintain continued registration as an independent testing laboratory, a laboratory must participate in the designated proficiency testing program with continued satisfactory performance as determined by the Division.
+To maintain continued registration as an independent testing laboratory, a laboratory must participate in the designated proficiency testing program with continued satisfactory performance as determined by the Department.

  An independent testing laboratory must analyze proficiency test samples using the same procedures with the same number of replicate analyses, standards, testing analysts and equipment as used for product testing.